Kenneth-Manalo/minimi/README.md

 It will initially display 15 items, then will fetch another set as you scroll down.

-Added a console log to show the chuncked data being fetched from the API when scrolling down.
+Added a console log to show the chunked data being fetched from the API when scrolling down.
 You can check this by opening the browser DevTools `(fn + f12)`

 ![Fetch Log](./public/ConsoleFetch.png)